elegant-scipy/elegant-scipy/markdown/ch5.markdown

 H_ga
 ```

+### Converting NumPy array code to use sparse matrices

 We used numpy arrays and broadcasting in the above examples, which, as we've
 seen many times, is a powerful way to analyze data in Python.
 However, for segmentations of complex images, possibly containing thousands of